-Across the past few months, businesses worldwide have been struggling with the effects of COVID-19.
+Across the past year, businesses worldwide have been struggling with the effects of COVID-19.
 During times of crisis, it’s especially important to be transparent when it comes to communicating with your customers.

 Here are 4 simple ways to continue to provide first class customer service during a crisis…..

 Keeping your customers up-to-date should be your first priority.
 There are a number of ways this can be achieved, and your Customer Service Team or Outsourced Customer Service Provider should be familiar with the options and resources available.